Saleck3/RickRollJS/README.md

 E.g.:

-`<script src="WheneverYouNeedSomebody.js" id="SomethingSpecial" trigger="asdf" bait="If you're from Konami & see this, please do not sue us for the easter egg"></script>`
+`<script src="https://saleck3.github.io/RickRollJS/WheneverYouNeedSomebody.js" id="SomethingSpecial" trigger="ArrowUpArrowUpArrowDownArrowDownArrowLeftArrowRightArrowLeftArrowRightba" bait="If you're from Konami & see this, please do not sue us for the easter egg"></script>`

 -   id="SomethingSpecial" (required for special message/trigger)
--   trigger="asdf" Set the key press for the trigger
+-   trigger="asdf" Set the key press for the trigger (Default: the Konami code)
 -   bait="asdf" Set a message to show in console